Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 2. Agent Teams — Multiple Claudes Working Together

-Agent teams are experimental and disabled by default.
+Caution: Agent teams are an experimental feature, disabled by default.

-Agent teams let multiple Claude Code instances collaborate as a team.
-One session acts as the team lead, coordinating work.
-Teammates work independently in their own context windows and communicate directly with each other.
+An agent team is a feature where multiple Claude Code instances collaborate as a team.
+One session acts as team lead; teammates work independently in their own context windows and communicate directly with each other.

 | Sub-agents | Agent Teams | |